maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 ```

 Ok, doesn't look too complicated!
 We have all the information in place that we would need to automatically
 derive the `PrettyString` instance for `User`.
-But the information is still at the typelevel.
+But the information is still at the type-level.
 We need to bring it to
-the value level to work with it at runtime.
+the value-level to work with it at runtime.
 Let's start with the label of the type itself:

 ```scala
 import scala.compiletime.constValue